deepjavalibrary/djl-demo/docs/training_model.md

                                         .setBatchSize(batchSize)
                                        .setDevices(new Device[] {Device.defaultDevice()});
 ```
-This training Configuration is then used to initialize the Trainer object, which in turn initializes the parameters of the model.
+This trainingcConfiguration is then used to initialize the Trainer object, which in turn initializes the parameters of the model.

 ## Trainer

-The Trainer, is a per model instance object, that provides, training functionality using simple API
+The Trainer is a per-model instance object that provides training functionality using a simple API.

-To initialize trainer and use trainer.
+The following commands initialize trainer and use trainer:

 ```java
 //Define and load model